Mobile County courts to cut staff, limit services - Lagniappe Mobile

 • The circuit clerk’s office will be closed from noon to 1 p.m. every afternoon.

-• The clerk’s office will no longer answer telephone calls until after 2:30 p.m.
+• The clerk’s office will only answer telephone calls after 2:30 p.m.

 Effective January 1, 2019:

-• The number of weeks available for jury trials will be reduced from 31 to 24, and each two-week jury term will be separated by at least one non-jury week, so the judges’ remaining staff can address the motions and pleadings which accumulated during those trials.
+• The number of weeks available for jury trials will be reduced from 31 to 24, and each two-week jury term will be separated by at least one non-jury week so the judges’ remaining staff can address the motions and pleadings that accumulated during those trials.

 “We regret that we will no longer have sufficient personnel to timely dispose of most matters; however, every effort will be made to address court filings in an orderly fashion,” Lockett added.
 “We all appreciate your patience during these difficult times.”

-While the expected changes will be sudden, Lockett has been trying to stave away the problem since 2017, when he penned a letter to Mobile’s legislative delegation notifying them of the need the 13th Circuit — Alabama’s busiest — had for additional funding.
+While the expected changes will be sudden, Lockett has been trying to stave off the problem since 2017, when he sent a letter to Mobile’s legislative delegation notifying them of the 13th Circuit’s — Alabama’s busiest — need for additional funding.

 When the chips fell in Montgomery this year, though, none the additional funding allocated to the state court system was redirected to Mobile.